United States Theater

 Olivier Award-winning director Richard Lyre leads a dream team of vision and stagecraft bringing to life the story of the Banks family and their magical nanny.
 Co-direction and choreography is by Olivier Award-winner Matthew Bourne, set and costume design is by Tony Award winner Bob Crowley, co-choreography is by Olivier Award-winner Stephen Mear, and lighting design is by Olivier Award-winner Howard Harrison.

-Gerald Schoenfeld Theatre, Northeast USA
+American Airlines Theatre, Northeast USA

-236 West 45th Street - Theatre District - New York, NY
+227 West 42nd Street - Theatre District - New York, NY

 Theatre Jacksonville, Southeast USA